GuillaumePou/Trabajo_de_grado/README.md

 ### Prerequisites

 - [Python 2.7](https://www.python.org/downloads/release/python-2715/)
 - [Darknet](https://pjreddie.com/darknet/install/).
-You can directly use the makefile in the folders but you probably need to change it depending of your configuration.
+You can directly use the makefile in the folders but you probably need to change it depending on your configuration.
-- Python lybrairies:
+- Python libraries:

 [OpenCV](https://opencv.org/), [EasyGui](https://pypi.org/project/easygui/), [numpy](https://pypi.org/project/numpy/), [glob](https://pypi.org/project/glob2/).